return5/R5JLox/README.md

   - this -> self
 - internal changes:
   - code has been organized along a more java enterprise style of coding. perhaps to an excessive extent.
-  - I used java 13 features such as enhanced switch and instanceof operators when applicable.
+  - I used java 13 and 14 features such as enhanced switch and instanceof operators when applicable.
   - I used streams rather than loops where applicable.
   - reorganized some code to be in a separate method/class. reorganized some switch cases. did a few other small miscellaneous code changes.
   - overall, my code doesn't match 100% what is in the book,but the end result when running the interpreter is the same.
 - Implements anonymous functions:
   - this is an optional challenge in the book, a basic Lox implementation might not implement this feature.
+- Inheritance
+  - the operator for declaring a superclass is `:`
+    - for example, to declare that mySubCLass is a subclass of mySuperClass : `designation mySubClass : mySuperClass {} `